2018-2019 Undergraduate & Graduate Catalog

 Inspired by Ralph Hauenstein's life of leadership and service, the Hauenstein Center for Presidential Studies at Grand Valley State University is dedicated to raising a community of ethical, effective leaders for the 21st century.
 Our world-class initiatives and resources include the following:

 Our book collections have been recognized by the Library of Congress as "a uniquely valuable resource."
 No other place on earth houses, in one room, all the books written by U.S. presidents.
 We are proud to have one of the Midwest's leading espionage and intelligence collections.
-We also have recently received a collection of books authored by many of our first ladies.
+We also have a collection of books authored by many of our first ladies.

 Kutsche Office of Local History

-The Kutsche Office of Local History is a humanities-based learning initiative that blends academics with service.
+The Kutsche Office of Local History is a humanities-based learning initiative that blends academics with community engagement.
 Through this office, students studying in all disciplines are offered opportunities to blend classroom knowledge with hands-on experience in the field of public, local history.
 Our mission is to use history to foster an earnest appreciation of our common challenges, common destiny, and common humanity.

 The hub's business incubator fosters emerging entrepreneurs to transform their ideas into successful companies through support of a dynamic team specializing in an array of critical business skills.
 Clients of the incubation program receive ongoing support to spur innovative business growth, which may also include office space located at the hub when required.
 We understand that every entrepreneur and early-stage company has unique needs requiring customized solutions, which is why we provide tailored programming specific to each of our clients.